psimatis/Mancala-AI/README.md

 ## A deeper dive for the nerds

+## Bug Notice
+I recently noticed a bug with the minimax implementation.
+The bug is fixed and I will update the results and my comments soon.

 #### Project Goal
 My goal is to develop challenging opponents using a variety of AI methods.
 This project has been immensely fun, and I may add more agents in the future.